JoaquinMelladoQ/movielist-app/README.md

-In this simple app you can add your favorite movie
+In this simple app you can add your favorite movie to a list